Canop/safecloset/website/docs/usage.md

 ## Deep drawer

-If you're a secret agent expecting to be tortured any day, you may be bothered by the fact an attacker having all the versions of the closet file can determine how many shallow drawers you'll really editing.
+If you're a secret agent expecting to be tortured any day, you may be bothered by the fact an attacker having all the versions of the closet file can determine how many shallow drawers you're really editing.

 A deep drawer is hidden inside another drawer, and it's not possible to know whether you edited a parent or a deeper drawer.